Loranet-Technologies/bivicom-config-bot/README.md

 A comprehensive network automation toolkit for configuring and deploying infrastructure on Bivicom IoT devices.
 This project combines device discovery, SSH automation, UCI network configuration, and infrastructure deployment into a unified workflow.

+> **Note**: This is a fork of the original [Loranet-Technologies/bivicom-config-bot](https://github.com/Loranet-Technologies/bivicom-config-bot) repository with GUI window visibility fixes and improved documentation.

 ## ⚡ **Quick Install & Use**

 ```bash